Local leaders react to the Chauvin guilty verdict in the death of George Floyd

 BUFFALO, N.Y.
-(WIVB)– The world watched with bated breath as the verdict came into a Minnesota courtroom Tuesday that Derek Chauvin was found guilty on all charges in the death of George Floyd.
+(WIVB)– The world watched with bated breath as the verdict came into a Minnesota courtroom Tuesday that Derek Chauvin was found guilty on all charges in the murder of George Floyd.

+Nearly one thousand miles from Minneapolis, Western New Yorkers reacted to the decision.
+Buffalo Mayor Byron Brown says he’s hopeful this outcome will lead to change in ending systemic racism across this country as well as locally.

+“This is an important verdict, a critical verdict that hopefully provides some measure of comfort to the grieving family of George Floyd and so many others that were so deeply affected by this.
+This is a start, but there’s a lot more work to do.”

 This historic verdict in the murder trial of ex-police officer Derek Chauvin will notMayor Byron Brown